-How to train your dog to leave something alone
+Train your dog to leave 'alone'

 Some dogs can find it quite worrying and threatening when we take something away from them, especially something they value such as food or toys.

-Teaching your dog to leave something alone:
+Teaching your dog to leave something alone

-- Offer your dog a tasty treat and encourage them to "take it" in an upbeat, friendly voice.
+- Offer your dog a tasty treat and encourage them to 'take it' in an upbeat, friendly voice.

-- Hold a treat in your hand with your fist closed around it. - Your dog will likely try to nudge and lick your hand to get the treat out - don¿t respond to any of these attempts.
+- Hold a treat in your hand with your fist closed around it.
+Your dog will likely try to nudge and lick your hand to get the treat out - don't respond to any of these attempts.

 - Repeat these three steps until they consistently make the choice to move away from the treat.

-- Once your dog is consistently moving away from the treat you can start to add in the cue-word 'leave'.
-Say this as they back off in a gentle tone and then open your hand to give them the treat and lots of praise.
+- Once your dog is consistently moving away from the treat, you can start to add in the cue word 'leave'.
+Say this in a gentle tone as they back off and then open your hand to give them the treat and lots of praise.

-Once your dog has made the association between the word 'leave' and backing off from the treat, you can start to make it harder:
+Once your dog has made the association between the word 'leave' and backing off from the treat, you can start to make it harder.

-- If your dog goes to take the treat from your open palm, simply close your hand up and wait for them to back-away.
+- If your dog goes to take the treat from your open palm, simply close your hand up and wait for them to back away.